zhehaowang/zhehao.me/book-notes/ecpp/it32-40-inheritance-oo-design.md

 ```
 `Person` objects are composed of `string`, `Address`, and `PhoneNumber` objects.

-Composition means either “has-a” or “is-implemented-in-terms-of.”
+Composition means either "has-a" or "is-implemented-in-terms-of".

 Most people have little difficulty differentiating "has-a" and "is-a", but how about differentiating "implemented-in-terms-of" and "is-a"?

-Consider you want to implement a `set` (no duplicated elements) based on `std::list`, since you don't want to pay the space cost of a binary search tree of `std::set` (three pointers)
+Consider you want to implement a `set` (no duplicated elements) based on `std::list`, since you don't want to pay the space cost of a binary search tree of `std::set` (three pointers).

 How about having this `set` derive from `std::list`?
 ```cpp